 Frank Michael Russell's Profile

-FRANK RUSSELL is a doctoral student at the Missouri School of Journalism.
+FRANK RUSSELL is a doctoral student at the Missouri School of Journalism researching how journalists and news organizations use social media and other digital technologies.
 He was the Knight visiting editor at the Columbia Missourian and visiting assistant professor at the Missouri School of Journalism from July 2011 to July 2013.

 WHAT DO YOU DO AT THE MISSOURIAN?
-I work with the Missourian's interactive copy editing desk on online news production and social media projects.
+In fall 2013, I worked with the Missourian's interactive copy editing desk on online news production and social media projects.
 Previously, I was a night news editor on the interactive copy editing desk.

 WHAT KIND OF JOURNALISM KEEPS YOU GOING?
 I love journalism that gives readers a better understanding of their communities and their world.
 I also have a strong interest in technology, both as news topic and in its use by journalists to connect with readers.